 Antony Johae (b.
 1937 Chiswick, Middlesex) has a Ph.D. in Comparative Literature – a study of Dostoevsky and Kafka.
 He has taught at the University of Essex and in Germany, Ghana, Tunisia and Kuwait.
 He retired in 2009 and now divides his time between Colchester and Lebanon (his wife’s country of origin).

 Antony is a member of Mosaic, the Colchester Stanza of the Poetry Society, as well as the Suffolk Poetry Society.
-In 2015 he came out with Poems of the East (Gipping Press) and in 2019 After-Images: Homage to Éric Rohmer (Poetry Salzburg).
-He is hopeful that The High Window Press will take on his Ex-Changes: Early Poetry and Prose in 2020.
-Two other collections are in progress: Lines on Lebanon and Home Poems.
+In 2015, he came out with Poems of the East (Gipping Press) and in 2019 After-Images: Homage to Éric Rohmer (Poetry Salzburg).
+The High Window Press published Ex-Changes: Early Poetry and Prose in 2020, and he is hopeful that Mica Press at Wivenhoe will take on his Home Poems for 2022, when he will also be working on completing Lines on Lebanon.

 Arrival at Rafik Hariri International Airport